hudo/Structures/README.md

+# Data structures

-# Time structure
+## Time structure

 This data structure represents point in time of a day.
-Semantically it's different than **TimeSpan** because it's not a duration, but rather a point in time, and supports some additional operators.
+Semantically it's different than **TimeSpan** because it's not a duration, but rather a point in time, with support of some additional operators.
 Like DateTime just without a Date component.

 ## Usage examples